JoshOrndorff/freshr/README.md

 Usage
 -----------
 `freshr` That's it.
 Now you've got a casper node to develop your dapps against.

+`freshr node8`
+If you're targeting the upcoming node 0.8 release.

 Installation
 --------------